AlgebraicJulia/GATlab.jl/docs/src/concepts/scopes.md

 receiving.
 The second way is via *shadowing*.
 In shadowing, a name is resolved by making it point to the "most recently defined" thing with that name.

-In Gatlab, we handle overloading and shadowing with a notion of *scope*.
+In GATlab, we handle overloading and shadowing with a notion of *scope*.
 Anything which binds variables introduces a scope, for instance a `@theory` declaration or a context.
 Each scope is identified with a ScopeTag, which is an opaque identifier (i.e. a UUID).
 We take this idea from Racket, but we don't